 To discourage guessing and preserve system bandwidth, the DARPA Command Post will limit the total number of reports that can be submitted during a run.
 Any report submitted with a unique casualty ID will count toward the report limit.
+Teams may submit up to 3 report types per unique casualty ID; an initial report, report additions to back fill the missing fields and a casualty reassessment see section 9.8.2.
 Any further reports beyond this limit are rejected and will not impact the score.
 Further information about the report limit will be released in a future version of this document.
+Reports on casualties located outside of the course boundaries will not be scored or counted towards the report limit.